brianadams2337/containerstore-demo/.changeset/itchy-jokes-sell.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-Fix layout shift when hovering over navigation items
+[Navigation] Corrected a layout shift that occurred when hovering over navigation items.